govau/service-manual/content/service-design-delivery-process/alpha-stage/test.md

 The team tests which of these prototypes (if any) are best to carry forward, iterate based on feedback and test again.

-Don’t spend too much time building the prototypes, as you will as you keep throwing them away and building new ones based on user feedback.
+Don’t spend too much time building the prototypes, as you will keep throwing them away and building new ones based on user feedback.

 A prototype shouldn’t be functionally complete, have full end-to-end transactions or integrate with any working back-end systems.
 Just build the user journeys and use hypotheses you need to test.